Ceragon Networks (NASDAQ:CRNT) Announces Earnings Results, Misses Estimates By $0.16 EPS

-Ceragon Networks (NASDAQ:CRNT) posted its quarterly earnings data on Sunday.
-The communications equipment provider reported ($0.15) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.01 by ($0.16), Yahoo Finance reports.
-Ceragon Networks had a negative net margin of 3.11% and a negative return on equity of 3.79%.
-During the same period in the previous year, the firm posted ($0.04) EPS.
+Ceragon Networks (NASDAQ:CRNT) announced its earnings results on Sunday.
+The communications equipment provider reported ($0.15) EPS for the quarter, missing the Zacks’ consensus estimate of $0.01 by ($0.16), Yahoo Finance reports.
+Ceragon Networks had a negative return on equity of 3.79% and a negative net margin of 3.11%.
+During the same period in the prior year, the firm earned ($0.04) earnings per share.

-A hedge fund recently raised its stake in Ceragon Networks stock.
-LPL Financial LLC lifted its stake in Ceragon Networks Ltd. (NASDAQ:CRNT) by 40.5% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 20,820 shares of the communications equipment provider’s stock after acquiring an additional 6,000 shares during the period.
-LPL Financial LLC’s holdings in Ceragon Networks were worth $73,000 at the end of the most recent quarter.
-11.51% of the stock is currently owned by institutional investors.
+An institutional investor recently raised its position in Ceragon Networks stock.
+LPL Financial LLC raised its holdings in shares of Ceragon Networks Ltd. (NASDAQ:CRNT) by 40.5% during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 20,820 shares of the communications equipment provider’s stock after acquiring an additional 6,000 shares during the quarter.
+LPL Financial LLC’s holdings in Ceragon Networks were worth $73,000 as of its most recent SEC filing.
+11.51% of the stock is owned by hedge funds and other institutional investors.

 Ceragon Networks Ltd. engages in the provision of wireless backhaul solutions.
 Its products include radio units, management systems, small cell hauling, packet and hybrid microwave, and long haul solutions.
 The company was founded on July 23, 1996 and is headquartered in Tel Aviv, Israel.